 The Grand Harbour, Valletta

-When Max and I were in Valletta, we were staying at an Airbnb accommodation in St Nicholas Street.
+When Paul and I were in Valletta, we were staying at an Airbnb accommodation in St Nicholas Street.
 And, when we went for a wander near the Malta Experience, we were checking out what was around.

 Then, we saw this rocky area, which had hardly anyone there.
 And of course, we had to have a swim in the beautiful waters of the magnificent Grand Harbour.